 Banks, exchange platforms, investment funds and insurance companies are already being created on the basis of the blockchain.
 Cryptocurrencies are increasingly accepted by sellers as a means of payment, sometimes even more willingly than dollars, euros or pounds.
 Even stock traders are actively working with cryptocurrencies today.

-All this indicates that the future lies behind the development of distributed registry technology.
-It is simply impossible to avoid it if you do not want to “stay overboard”.
+It indicates that the future lies behind the blockchain development companies that create distributed registry technology.
+It is simply impossible to avoid this new technology if you do not want to “stay overboard”.